amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 For any pipeline execution, all the output files of the different jobs in the pipeline are stored in S3 in `sagemaker-project-<PROJECT ID>/mlops-*******-model-training/pipeline_executions/<SAGEMAKER PIPELINE EXECUTION ID>/`.
-Unfortunately there is no simple way to see the execution ID other than opening the pipeline execution inside the SageMaker Studio environment and checking the ID.
+Unfortunately, there is no simple way to see the execution ID other than opening the pipeline execution inside the SageMaker Studio environment and checking the ID.
 ## Deploying the Model
 Once the model is registered in SageMaker, it must be manually approved in order to be deployed in the staging environment first.
 The approval of the model will automatically trigger the "Model Deploy" pipeline.
 This pipeline performs 3 main actions.
-1. As the model has been approved, we take this new model accuracy as the new model threshold (taking into account the update_rate parameter, see the section below
+1. As the model has been approved, we take this new model accuracy as the new model threshold (taking into account the `update_rate` parameter, see the section below
-[How is the model accuracy threshold updated?](#how-is-the-model-accuracy-threshold-updated)) – if it is better (lower is better for our metric) than the existing one – and update the SSM parameter.
+[How is the model accuracy threshold updated?](#how-is-the-model-accuracy-threshold-updated)).
+If it is better (lower is better for our metric) than the existing one, then we update the SSM parameter.
 You might not want to do that for your use case, as you might have fixed business/legal metric that you must match.
 But for this demo we decided to update the model accuracy as new models are retrained, hopefully building an increasingly accurate models as time passes.
 2. A first AWS CodeDeploy stage deploys the new model behind an Amazon SageMaker endpoint which can then be used to